Tractable Computation of Expected Kernels: TRACTABLE COMPUTATION OF EXPECTED KERNELS

 Figure~\ref{fig: kc example} shows an example kernel circuit.
 We further define the left (resp. right) projection of a KC given $\x \in \xdomain$ to be $k(\cdot, \x): \xdomain \rightarrow \real^+$ (resp. $k(\x, \cdot): \xdomain \rightarrow \real^+$).
 Intuitively, for the tractability of expected kernels, the KC should have its structure conform to the distributions that it measures, which allows the measurement to be broken down into basic ones along the circuit.
 Next, we characterize the structural constraints on KCs suitable for such a computation.

 \begin{mydef}[Kernel Compatibility] Let $p$ and $q$ be a pair of compatible circuits.
-A kernel circuit $k(\X, \X^\prime)$ is kernel-compatible with the circuit pair $p(\X)$ and $q(\X^\prime)$ if it satisfies \begin{enumerate}[label=\roman*),noitemsep,topsep=0pt] \item the kernel circuit $k$ is smooth and decomposable; \item the left and right projections of $k$ are compatible with circuit $p$ and $q$ respectively for any $\x \in \xdomain$. \end{enumerate} \end{mydef}
+A kernel circuit $k(\X, \X^\prime)$ is kernel-compatible with the circuit pair $p(\X)$ and $q(\X^\prime)$ if \begin{enumerate}[label=\roman*),noitemsep,topsep=0pt] \item the kernel circuit $k$ is smooth and decomposable, and \item the left and right projections of $k$ are compatible with circuit $p$ and $q$ respectively for any $\x \in \xdomain$. \end{enumerate} \end{mydef}

+For example, the KC shown in Figure~\ref{fig: kc example} is kernel-compatible with the circuit pair shown in Figure~\ref{fig: pc example 1} and Figure~\ref{fig: pc example 2}.
+Intuitively, a KC with kernel compatibility measures the similarity between the two probability distributions in a hierarchical way.

+\textit{Note that many commonly used kernels have a circuit representations that exhibits kernel compatibility}.
+These include several exponentiated forms such as the radial basis function kernel (RBF) and the exponentiated Hamming kernel.
+To see how, consider an RBF kernel $k(\X, \X^\prime) = \exp(- \sum_{i = 1}^4 |X_i - X^\prime_i|^2)$.
+It can be represented by a KC with one product unit connected to four input units each of which represents the basic function $\exp(- |X_i - X^\prime_i|^2)$.
+Given a pair of compatible PCs $p$ and $q$ as in Figure~\ref{fig: pc example 1} and Figure~\ref{fig: pc example 2}, we can always transform the KC of an RBF kernel into a circuit compatible with $p$ and $q$ by ``splitting'' its product unit into intermediate products that are compatible with the product units in $p$ and $q$ and by introducing dummy sum units receiving single inputs and with parameter $\theta=1$.
+The resulting KC is shown in Figure~\ref{fig: kc example}.

-Intuitively, a KC with kernel compatibility hierarchically measures the similarity between the two probability distributions.
-Notice that many commonly used kernels have a circuit representations that exhibits kernel compatibility.
-For example, the exponentiated-form ones such as the radial basis function kernel (RBF) and the exponentiated Hamming kernel, can be written as KCs that are kernel-compatible \guy{can be written as KCs that are kernel-compatible?} \wl{sure} with any compatible circuit pairs over the same domain.
-Next we show the main result that kernel compatibility is sufficient to guarantee the tractability of expected kernels. \begin{thm} Let $\p$ and $\q$ be a pair of compatible probabilistic circuits, and $k$ be a kernel circuit.
-If $k$ is kernel-compatible with the pair of probabilistic circuits $\p$ and $\q$, the expected kernel $\doublesum_{k}(\p, \q)$ can be computed exactly in time linear in the size of each circuit: $\bigO(|\p||\q||k|)$.\footnote{As the algorithm will show, this is not a tight bound and in practice the effective number of recursive calls will be much smaller than $|\p||\q||k|$.} \end{thm}
+Next we show our main result: kernel compatibility is sufficient to guarantee the tractability of expected kernels. \begin{thm} Let $\p$ and $\q$ be a pair of compatible PCs, and $k$ be a kernel circuit.
+If $k$ is kernel-compatible with $\p$ and $\q$, the expected kernel $\doublesum_{k}(\p, \q)$ can be computed exactly in $\bigO(|\p||\q||k|)$ time.\footnote{As the algorithm will show, this is not a tight bound and in practice the effective number of recursive calls will be much smaller than $|\p||\q||k|$.} \end{thm}

-The sufficiency is proved by construction.
-Intuitively, the computation of expected kernels can be broken down along the circuit structures.
-The next proposition first show how to break it down at the sum units.
+The proof is by construction.
+Intuitively, the computation of expected kernels can be recursively ``broken down'' along the circuit structures, until we reach collections of input units for which we can assume the integrals in the expectations to be tractably computed.
+The next proposition shows this recursion over circuits whose outputs are sums.